 How to use this document

-In this letter, the form filler will be able to enter a description of the intellectual property, as well as a robust description of the purpose for which permission is being requested.
+In this letter, a description of the intellectual property is entered, as well as a robust description of the purpose for which permission is being requested.
 The letter allows someone to request a written response to the inquiry so that they can find out definitively whether permission has been received to move forward with the use of the intellectual property.

-After this letter is filled out, it should be printed and then signed.
-Finally, it should be sent via Certified Mail, as a best practice.
+After this letter is filled out, ideally, it should be printed and then signed.
+As a best practice, the party sending it may wish to send it via Certified Mail.

 There are no laws outlining what must be put into an Intellectual Property Permission Letter.
 Overall, intellectual property in the United States is covered under primarily federal law, with the main statute applicable being the Copyright Act of 1976.
 It is a best practice, however, to give the intellectual property rights owner as much as information as possible about why rights to use the work should be received.

 You fill out a form.
 The document is created before your eyes as you respond to the questions.

 At the end, you receive it in Word and PDF formats for free.
 You can modify it and reuse it.

 Start by clicking on "Fill out the template"